megupta06/cse15l-lab-reports/lab-report-2-week-4.md

 ```

-**Despriction:** In this case, the bug is that there is no link.
+**Despriction:** In this case, the bug is that markdown parser gives ```java.lang.StringIndexOutOfBoundsException``` .
 The failure-inducing file contains no link and has just text in it.
-When running the code with this input, it gives ```java.lang.StringIndexOutOfBoundsException``` since the file does not have any brackets and paranthesis to look for.
-For the fix, the updated code first checks if the file atleast has an open bracket.
+When running the code with this input, the symptom caused by this bug is that it throws an exception error because there is no link in the file and hence no brackets and paranthesis to look for.